 About Rajiv Chandrasekaran

-Rajiv Chandrasekaran is a senior correspondent and associate editor of The Washington Post.
+Rajiv Chandrasekaran is the senior vice president for Public Affairs at Starbucks and former senior correspondent and associate editor of The Washington Post.
 His reporting and writing is focused on the U.S. effort to stabilize Afghanistan, and he travels there frequently to meet with Afghans and Americans involved in counterinsurgency operations and reconstruction programs.

 A native of the San Francisco Bay Area, he holds a degree in political science from Stanford University, where he was editor-in-chief of The Stanford Daily.
 He lives with his wife in Washington, D.C.